 Commitment from Senior Management

 Top of the list!
-Without the full on commitment from senior management, you may as well pack up your safety boots and hi vis jacket and head to the next company.
-Without their 100% buy in, you will as a safety professional, be constantly chasing your tale, defending the company and firefighting.
+Without the full on commitment from senior management, you may as well pack up your safety boots and hi-vis jacket and head to the next company.
+Without their 100% buy-in, you will as a safety professional, be constantly chasing your tale, defending the company and firefighting.
 Start at the top, educate senior management, get their commitment, make it visible to the employees.
 They must be fully on board.
-Once you have this in place, then and only then you can start filtering down and getting into the nitty gritty.
-Senior management need to be proactive in developing a positive safety and health culture for the workplace.
+Once you have this in place, then and only then you can start filtering down and getting into the nitty-gritty.
+Senior management needs to be proactive in developing a positive safety and health culture for the workplace.

 Where is the company at right now, in regards to a good safety culture?
 What’s working, what’s not working?

 Create a starting point for your present safety culture, highlighting the strengths and opportunities for improvement.
 When this has been completed, you can create a vision and improvement strategy and communicate it to all employees.
 It is critical that this is communicated to the employees by the CEO.
 This report/announcement can detail the assessment results and how the company is going to improve things going forward.

 The area of health and safety deserves an appointed person to manage it.
 If you are a small company, you may start off with this person doing full time for a few months and then reducing down to part-time after the main hurdles are crossed.
 In a bigger company, you will need a full-time health and safety employee or consultant.
 Either way, without this commitment, your employees will realise that you are not taking health and safety seriously and neither will they.
 No good for promoting safety culture.